Carndaenmal/Carndaenmal.github.io/index.md

 During my undergraduate, I was associated with [Encode](https://encodeai.org/) [Canada](https://encodecanada.ca/#/team) where I contributed to AI literacy and ethics initiatives with [blogs posts](https://montrealethics.ai/category/columns/recess/) in the [Montréal AI Ethics Institute](https://montrealethics.ai/) and hackathon judging, co-lead the machine learning division of [McGill Neurotech](https://github.com/NTX-McGill/NeuroTechX-McGill-2021) where we created a brain-computer interface speller that learned EEG signals of flashing letter frequency to type by focusing on letters with vision and co-authored a [causal language reasoning paper](https://txtlab.org/2022/05/why-capturing-causal-reasoning-in-narrative/) in my last year.<br>

 \
-Currently, I am an advisory board member of [Indigneous Pathfinders in AI](https://mila.quebec/en/ai4humanity/learning/indigenous-pathfinders-in-ai) and evidently I am a citizen of [Métis Nation—Saskatchewan](https://metisnationsk.com/about-metis/). <br>
+Currently, I am an advisory board member of [Indigenous Pathfinders in AI](https://mila.quebec/en/ai4humanity/learning/indigenous-pathfinders-in-ai) and evidently I am a citizen of [Métis Nation—Saskatchewan](https://metisnationsk.com/about-metis/). <br>

 ---

 ### Selected News and Updates
-- **May 2026** A [workshop](https://context-beyond-window.github.io/) I am organizng was accepeted to the Conference on Language Modeling (COLM) 2026!
-We hope to bring together resesrchers on context management.
+- **May 2026** A [workshop](https://context-beyond-window.github.io/) I am organizing was accepted to the Conference on Language Modeling (COLM) 2026!
+We hope to bring together researchers on context management.
 - **April 2026** I received the [Tiplady Sweeney Fellowship](https://www.mcgill.ca/internalawards/faculty/science)

 - **April 2026** I am speaking on a panel at [the 8th Arctic Observing Summit (AOS 2026)](https://arcticobservingsummit.org/summits/aos-2026/) in Aarhus, Denmark about my work in reciprocity in multi-agent reinforcement learning. <br>